1fadi/scanet/README.md

 # Port_Scan
-a script that scans open ports\n it uses multi threading to speed up the process, the module queue is to prevent threads from returning duplicate results.
+a script that scans for open ports

+it uses multi threading to speed up the process, the module queue is to prevent threads from returning duplicate results.